 It can be furnished or unfurnished.
 My daughter and I are going abroad for a year.

-This listing is cheaper than the average 3 bedroom home in Cedar Park by $104.
+This listing is priced above the average 3 bedroom home in Cedar Park by $215.

 Students who live in this rental at 36th Avenue NE attend the following Seattle Public Schools (Unified School District) public schools: